 Introduction

-Understanding a Go to Market Strategy
+Understanding a Go-to-Market Strategy

 - Market definition